coverclock/com-diag-codex/README.md

 x86_64 and the ARMs, each using Codex built against their "native" versions of OpenSSL, as a demonstration of interoperability.

+## Configuration

+Codex has a number of OpenSSL-related configuration parameters.
+The defaults can be configured at build-time via the Makefile.
+Many of the defaults can be overridden at run-time by settors defined in the private API.

+* RSA with 3072-bit keys
+* SHA-256 cryptographic hash function
+* TLS v1.2 methods
+* cipher string "TLSv1.2+FIPS:kRSA+FIPS:!eNULL:!aNULL"
+* Diffie Hellman with 2048-bit keys
+* Diffie Hellman generator function 2

 ## Contact

 Chip Overclock